GTN-Quebec/lom2mlr/docs/usage.rst

 lom2mlr_markdown
 ----------------

-The :program:`lom2mlr_markdown` program (also self-documenting) will apply markdown transformation to a markdown document, using the :markdown:`Markdown <index>` library, generating a HTML file.
+The :program:`lom2mlr_markdown` program (also self-documenting) will apply markdown transformation to a markdown document, using the Markdown_ library, generating a HTML file.

 A few further transformations are applied to the document, through relevant extensions: